What is the average cost of car insurance?

-Each car insurance company has their own formula for how to determine insurance rates.
-Because the formula is unique to the car insurance company, each company will have their own average prices.
+Each car insurance company has its own formula for how to determine insurance rates.
+Because the formula is unique to the car insurance company, each company will have its own average prices.

 Based on our research, here are the average costs of full coverage and minimum coverage car insurance for each major provider.

 Average car insurance rates after a speeding ticket